routingblog/arbitration/content/docs/problems.md

 - arbitration is more informal and thus less procedural protection

 - average outcome in mandatory arbitration is only 16 percent of that in the federal courts and 7 percent of that in state courts

-- The mandatory arbitration–litigation gap in outcomes has a direct effect on the ability of individual workers to recover compensation for the injuries they have suffered.

-- ""The fact that it is not worth the expense involved in proving a statutory remedy does not constitute the elimination of the right to pursue that remedy.""